 Prior to its opening as a museum on volcanology (the study of volcanoes and volcanic activity), the building housed offices for the US Geological Survey's Hawaiian Volcano Observatory, the scientists who monitor the volcanoes in Hawai'i.
 Working seismographs and displays on equipment used by the scientists are exhibits in the center.

-Jaggar Museum's overlook is the best place to view the current eruption that began March 11, 2008.
-An ash-laden fume cloud is issuing out of a new crater within Halema'uma'u crater.
+Jaggar Museum's overlook is the best place to view the current eruption that began March 19, 2008.
+An ash-laden fume cloud is issuing out of a vent within Halema'uma'u crater.